jackyzha0/quartz/content/notes/think-writing.md

 - read more papers
 - tink about more scenarios+

-The SWIPL notebook is working. just need to change the version of pyswip back to 0.2.9.
+The SWIPL notebook is working. just need to change the version of pyswip back to 0.2.9. now what code can I work on in the evenings?

 **Scenario 3 cont.**